Self-Admitted GenAI Usage in Open-Source Software: Impact of GenAI Usage on Code Churn

-We categorized the patterns that emerged from the RDD analysis based on two key characteristics: (1) \emph{trend} and (2) \emph{slope}.
-The \emph{trend} characteristic captures whether the code churn exhibits an upward or downward trend when comparing pre- and post-GenAI adoption periods.
-The \emph{slope} characteristic captures whether and how the slope of the trend line changes before and after GenAI adoption.
-The Ordinary Least Squares (OLS) model used as part of RDD requires a minimum of five weeks of data to estimate the four parameters intercept, time trend, treatment effect, and interaction while maintaining positive degrees of freedom~\cite{imbens2008regression} to ensure that there are enough data points to estimate the model parameters without overfitting.
-After applying a threshold of at least one commit per week over five weeks, we had to exclude two repositories without sufficient data in the pre-GenAI adoption period.
-For the 149 included repositories, we identified four patterns: \begin{itemize} \item[\textbf{a.}] \textbf{Upward trend with positive slope change:} This pattern shows code churn increasing after GenAI adoption with an increasing rate of change, which means that the churn grows progressively faster. \item[\textbf{b.}] \textbf{Upward trend with negative slope change:} Here, the code churn increases after GenAI adoption, but the rate of increase decelerates over time, suggesting that the initial churn increase gradually stabilizes over time. \item[\textbf{c.}]\textbf{Downward trend with positive slope change:} In this pattern, churn decreases after GenAI adoption, but the change rate slows down over time. \item[\textbf{d.}] \textbf{Downward trend with negative slope change:} This pattern exhibits decreasing churn after GenAI adoption with an accelerating rate of decline, which means that the churn reduction progressively increases. \end{itemize} These patterns provide a useful framework for analyzing how code churn metrics change after GenAI adoption in different project contexts.
+For the 149 repositories included, we identified four patterns, that we describe in the following: { \begin{itemize} \item[\textbf{a.}] \textbf{Upward trend with positive slope change:} This pattern shows code churn increasing after GenAI adoption with an increasing rate of change, which means that the churn grows progressively faster. \item[\textbf{b.}] \textbf{Upward trend with negative slope change:} Here, the code churn increases after GenAI adoption, but the rate of increase decelerates over time, suggesting that the initial churn increase gradually stabilizes over time. \item[\textbf{c.}] \textbf{Downward trend with positive slope change:} In this pattern, churn decreases after GenAI adoption, but the change rate slows down over time. \item[\textbf{d.}] \textbf{Downward trend with negative slope change:} This pattern exhibits decreasing churn after GenAI adoption with an accelerating rate of decline, which means that the churn reduction progressively increases. \end{itemize}} These patterns (with examples illustrated in Figure~\ref{fig:example}) provide a useful framework for analyzing how code churn metrics change after GenAI adoption in different project contexts.
+To assess the robustness and causal interpretability of the RDD-based patterns, we conducted robustness checks.
+First, in addition to each repository’s project-specific adoption point (i.e., the first commit explicitly reporting GenAI assistance), we estimated parallel RDD models using two global cutoff dates corresponding to major GenAI releases: GitHub Copilot (June 2021) and ChatGPT (November 2022).
+Second, we assessed robustness to bandwidth selection by estimating the RDD under multiple symmetric temporal windows around the cutoff (±90, ±180, and ±360 days), while keeping all other model specifications constant.
+Third, we conducted placebo tests by shifting each repository’s cutoff date forward and backward in time and re-estimating the same models.
+Across all robustness checks, the results remained stable, indicating that our main RDD findings do not depend on arbitrary cutoff choices or temporal window specifications.